 Residential care places in Major cities are more likely to be in large services.
 With increasing remoteness, aged care services are more likely to offer a smaller number of places.

 A stacked bar graph shows the proportion of places in residential aged care by the type of organisation and the size of the service.
 Places provided by private organisations are more likely to be found in the largest category of services (over 100 places).
 Places in services managed by government organisations tend to be found in smaller services.
-This pattern is seen across all remoteness areas.
+This pattern is seen across all remoteness areas, except for remote and very remote areas, where there are no private places in residential aged care.

-Explore how places in residential aged care and flexible care are distributed among Aged Care Planning Regions, Primary Health Networks, and SA2s
+Explore how places in residential aged care and flexible care are distributed among Aged Care Planning Regions, Primary Health Networks, and SA3s

 Some notable patterns in the geographical distribution of residential and flexible care places include:

-- Places per 1,000 of the target population were distributed across the country broadly in line with the target ratio (79.9 for all aged care places).
+- Places per 1,000 of the target population were distributed across PHN’s broadly in line with the target ratio (79.9 for all aged care places).

 - Government-managed residential aged care places are particularly concentrated in Victoria (outside of Melbourne) and rural or regional areas of New South Wales and Queensland.
-Residential places managed by not-for-profit organisations are more predominant along the South-Eastern corner of Australia.
+Residential places managed by not-for-profit organisations are more prominent in the South-Eastern corner of Australia.